-(E) an agent of a foreign source, including

-(i) a subsidiary or affiliate of a foreign legal entity, acting on behalf of a foreign source;
+(E) an agent of a foreign source, including-(i) a subsidiary or affiliate of a foreign legal entity, acting on behalf of a foreign source;

-"(ii) a person that operates primarily for the benefit of, or under the auspices of, a foreign source, including a foundation or a related entity (such as any educational, cultural, or language entity); and
+"(ii) a person that operates primarily for the benefit of, or under the

-"(iii) a person who is an agent of a foreign principal (as such term is defined in section 1 of the Foreign Agents Registration Act of 1938 (22 U.S.C.
+(iii) a person that operates primary for the benefit of, of under the auspices of, a foreign source, including a foundation or a related entity (such as any educational, cultural, or language entity); and "(iii) a person who is an agent of a foreign principal (as such term is defined in section 1 of the Foreign Agents Registration Act of 1938 (22 U.S.C.
 611).

-"(5) GIFT.-The term 'gift'-
+(5) GIFT.-The term 'gift'-

-"(A) means any gift of money, property, resources, staff, or services; and "(B) does not include-
+(A) means any gift of money, property, resources, staff, or services; and

+(B) does not include-
-(i) any payment of one or more elements of a student's cost of attendance (as such term is defined in section 472) to an institution by, or scholarship from, a foreign source who is a natural person, acting or scholarship from, a foreign source who is a natural person, accurage in their individual capacity and not as an agent for, at the request or direction of, or on behalf of, any person or entity (except the student), made for not more than 15 students, and that is not made under a restricted or conditional contract with such foreign source; or

-"(ii) assignment or license of registered industrial and intellectual property rights, such as patents, utility models, trademarks, or copyrights, or technical assistance, that are not identified as being associated with a national security risk or concern by the Federal Research Security Council as described under section 7902 of title 31, United States Code; or
+(i) any payment of one or more elements of a student's cost of attendance (as such term is defined in section 472) to an institution by, or scholarship from, a foreign source who is a natural person, acting or scholarship from, a foreign source who is a natural person, acting in their individual capacity and not as an agent for, at the request or direction of, or on behalf of, any person or entity (except the student), made for not more than 15 students, and that is not made under a re-stricted or conditional contract with such foreign source; or surceeu or conditional contract with such foreign source; or "(ii) assignment or license of registered industrial and intellectual property rights, such as patents, utility models, trademarks, or copy-rights, or technical assistance, that are not identified as being associ-ated with a national security risk or concern by the Federal Research Security Council as described under section 7902 of title 31, United States Code; or "(iii) dependitions in the section of the sectio

-(iii) decorations (as such term is defined in section 7342(a) of title

-5, United States Code).
+(iii) decorations (as such term is defined in section 7342(a) of title 5, United States Code).

-"(6) RESTRICTED OR CONDITIONAL GIFT OR CONTRACT.-The term 'restricted or conditional gift or contract' means any endowment, gift, grant, contract, award, present, or property of any kind which includes provisions regarding-

-"(A) the employment, assignment, or termination of faculty;
+"(6) RESTRICTED OR CONDITIONAL GIFT OR CONTRACT.-The term 'restricted or conditional gift or contract' means any endowment, gift, grant, contract, award, present, or property of any kind which includes provisions regarding- "(A) the employment, assignment, or termination of faculty; "(B) the establishment of departments, centers, institutes, instructional processing on bacture programs on party page for the page."

-"(B) the establishment of departments, centers, institutes, instructional programs, research or lecture programs, or new faculty positions;
+programs, research or lecture programs, or new faculty positions;